dfinity/portal/docs/developer-docs/quickstart/local-quickstart.md

         dfx --version

-    The command displays version information for the `dfx` command-line executable similar to the following:
+    The command displays version information for the `dfx` command-line executable.
+You can see the latest version in the [release notes](../updates/release-notes/release-notes.md).

-        dfx 0.9.2

 3. Preview usage information for the other `dfx` command-line sub-commands by running the following command:

         dfx --help